zkl21hoang/cloud-iot-weather-data-analysis/README.md

 + Rain
 + Air quality
 + Timestamp

-####
-Client can use the download function included in the web application to export the spreadsheet type of these records for the data visualization process.
-For the data visualization part, our team decided to use the data visualization software (PowerBI) to conduct this process.

 #### Hardware & Software:
 + AWS services: Amazon EC2, Amazon RDS, Amazon IAM, Amazon IoT